liedekef/events-made-easy/readme.txt

 * Fix waiting list visual warning when editing booking in the backend
 * Added eme_move_from_waitinglist_rsvp_action action hook, executed after a booking has been moved from the waiting list to pending or approved.
   One argument: the updated booking
+* Allow custom fields in the task signup form

 = 3.0.16  (2025/09/03) =
 * payconiq API switch is rescheduled to Oct 19